MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

     npm deprecate <package>[@<version>] <message>
     ```

-   Use the following command to unpublish an npm package:
+1. If you want to delete your npm package, run the following command:

     ```Command
     npm unpublish <package>@<version>
     ```

 > [!NOTE]
-> The `npm unpublish` command won't unpublish all versions of the package.
+> The `npm unpublish` command does not remove all versions of the package.
 For more information, see the [deprecate](https://docs.npmjs.com/cli/deprecate) or [unpublish](https://docs.npmjs.com/cli/unpublish) documentation.

 #### [Python](#tab/python/)